inca-viewer/inca/README.md

-# A browser based file explorer & media viewer<br>
+# A browser based media file explorer<br>

-Windows - Firefox and Chrome compatible<br>
+Windows - Chrome and Firefox compatible<br>
-YouTube style view of your local media files<br> Foreground and background media playlists and players<br>
+YouTube style interface of your local media files<br><br>
-Playlists are plain text .m3u files of start-time pointers to your media<br>

-Only 79kB of easy to read AutoHotkey script<br>
+Around 500 lines of Java script and 50kB of AutoHotkey script<br>
 Is lightweight, portable (no installation)<br>
-and does not mess with any media or settings<br>
+and does not mess with any settings<br>

 # Features:

-All common media formats<br>
+mp4 and hvec video<br>
 6 x 6 Video thumbsheets. (middle click)<br>
 Randomize / shuffle folders, media, playlists<br>
 Speed, width, magnify & volume with mouse gestures<br><br>